netdata/netdata/collectors/ebpf.plugin/README.md

 # eBPF monitoring with Netdata

 The Netdata Agent provides many [eBPF](https://ebpf.io/what-is-ebpf/) programs to help you troubleshoot and debug how applications that interact with the Linux kernel.
-The `ebpf.plugin` uses [tracepoints or kprobes](#data-collection) to collect a wide array of high value data about the host that would otherwise be impossible to capture.
+The `ebpf.plugin` uses [tracepoints, trampoline, and2 kprobes](#data-collection) to collect a wide array of high value data about the host that would otherwise be impossible to capture.

->❗ eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.
+> ❗ eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.
 For kernels older than `4.11.0`, improved support is in active development.

 This document provides all details about the `ebpf.plugin`.
 For hands-on configuration and troubleshooting tips see our [tutorial on troubleshooting apps with eBPF metrics](/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md).